Memetics

 Junctions are used in only the conditional clause of an implication, never the consequential clause. | |

 Whenever Q is a number, B is a unit.
 Relative measures involving two identifiers require a third identifier for the measurement.
-This example measures the one-dimensional distance in meters between alice and bob. |
+This example measures the one-dimensional distance in meters between alice and bob.

 SQL Implementation

-Memetic-specific tools are under development.
-In the mean time, memetics can be implemented on conventional SQL databases.
-Below, the lex table translates ID numbers to strings and the mem table stores ARB memes.
+MEMELANG-specific tools are under development.
+In the mean time, MEMELANGs can be implemented on conventional SQL databases.
+Below, the lex

 A | SELECT * FROM mem WHERE aid=A; |